|December 19, 2016||3 Comments|

 Murcia has quickly attracted the eye of a number of property investors in recent years with its scenic coastal towns, marinas and culture being a welcome alternative from the oversaturated shores of the Costa del Sol.
 With properties as a low as £30,000 on the market, it makes for a very enticing option for any investor looking for a home abroad.

 With an average property price of £80,000, Almeria offers great value for money.
 With daily temperatures hitting 30ºC in the summer, Almeria is one of the only cities in Europe to have never dipped below 0ºC since records began.
 Almeria is very easy to get to with flights into the local airport from London, Manchester, Leeds, Newcastle, Glasgow and Bristol.
 It also boasts incredible beaches that tend to be quieter than the Costa del Sol, as well as beautiful Moorish towns like Mojacar that come to life in the evenings with markets, restaurants and music.

 The difference in 2017 for prospective property owners is that it’s never been easier to rent out property abroad.
-The rise of online holiday home rental portals like AirBnB or HomeAway mean cheaper advertising fees and access to much larger audience of holiday makers.
+The rise of online holiday home rental portals like Airbnb or HomeAway means cheaper advertising fees and access to a much larger audience of holidaymakers.
 Property owners aren’t having to rely on exclusive deals tied to expensive private holiday rental companies anymore.

-Spain have no restrictions on Brits buying property in Spain – whether residential or commercial.
-There are a few things you need to be aware of however:
+Spain has no restrictions on Brits buying property in Spain – whether residential or commercial.
+There are a few things you need to be aware of, however:

 Please see the government’s official advice for buying property in Spain for further information on legal requirements.